 - Little Smokies Wrapped in Bacon – Any appetizer with bacon involved is usually pretty amazing, which is why these little smokies are always a party hit.

 - Baking Sheet

 - Butter Knife

 - Small Saucepan

 - 10 slices Bacon

 - 4 ounces Goat Cheese room temp

 - 1/4 cup Maple Syrup

-- Melt the butter in a small saucepan over medium-high heat.
-Whisk in the brown sugar and maple syrup and continue to simmer for about 5 to 8 minutes, or until the sauce thickens.
+- In a small saucepan over medium heat, melt the butter and then whisk the brown sugar and maple syrup in.
+Bring the mixture to a simmer and let it bubble for about 5 to 8 minutes, or until the sauce thickens.

-- Pour the maple glaze over the cooked dates and place back into the oven for an additional 3 minutes.
+- Brush or drizzle the maple glaze over the cooked dates and place it back into the oven for an additional 3 minutes to caramelize the glaze.